-1. Thursday, September 3, 7:00 p.m. to 8:30 p.m.
+1. Thursday, November 5, 7:00 p.m. to 8:30 p.m.
 MEETING at the Bayonne Public Library in the downstairs small conference room.
-Share nature experiences, plan the Autumn Equinox Picnic at Hudson Cty Park.
+Share nature experiences and discuss our nature work.

-5. Saturday, September 19, from 9:00 a.m. to 11:00 a.m.
+2. Saturday, November 7, from NOTE NEW TIME: 10:00 a.m. to 11:30 a.m.
 Bird Walk at Rutkowski Park.
-Meet at the gate near the restrooms of Gregg Bayonne Hudson Cty Park.
-The Bayonne Peninsula Women’s Club will be joining us on this walk.
-Bring your binoculars, we’ll bring the scope.
+Meet at the gate near the restrooms of Gregg Bayonne Hudson County Park.
+Bring your binoculars.
+Ducks should be arriving in larger numbers from Canada.

-8. Wednesday, September 30, from 9:00 a.m. to 11:00 a.m.
+6. Saturday, November 28, from NOTE THE NEW TIME: 10:00 a.m. to 11:30 a.m.
 Bird Walk at Rutkowski Park.
-Meet at the gate near the restrooms of Gregg Bayonne Hudson Cty Park.
-Bring your binoculars, we’ll bring the scope.
-Warblers and hawks are on the move.
+Meet at the gate near the restrooms of Gregg Bayonne Hudson County Park.
+Bring your binoculars.
+We’re hoping the Bald Eagles return to Hudson County again this winter.

-Come to the Bayonne Public Library Main Branch after Sept.
-10 and see our photo display on the First Floor, both sides of the hall.
-See our NATURE OF BAYONNE and Autumn photos.
-(We apologize for the confusion last month.
-We were unable to display on second floor.)
+7. Come to the Bayonne Public Library Main Branch and see our photo display on the first floor, both sides of the hall.
+We have seasonal pictures and the wildlife that has been seen in Bayonne.

 to the Bayonne